 Never stop learning.

 We’ve all heard of it.
 Some of us have even experienced it firsthand.
-There’s the terrible twos, the thrashing threes, and interwoven throughout, there are the “wondrous whys”. /“Okay sweetie, put your jacket on.” / “Why?” / “Because it’s cold outside, love.” / “Why?”/ “Because the Earth’s rays are hitting the Earth at a shallower angle.” / “Why?”/ And, before you know it, you’re studying atmospheric pressure and the global ocean conveyor belt to satisfy the intellectual zest of a four-year-old.
-There is a lesson to be learned from this insatiable thirst for knowledge and understanding: Always keep your sense of wonder.
-And, never stop asking why.
+There’s the terrible twos, the thrashing threes, and interwoven throughout, there are the “wondrous whys”. / “Okay sweetie, put your jacket on.” / “Why?” / “Because it’s cold outside, love.” / “Why?”/ “Because the Earth’s rays are hitting the Earth at a shallower angle.” / “Why?”/ And, before you know it, you’re studying atmospheric pressure and the global ocean conveyor belt to satisfy the intellectual zest of a four-year-old.
+There is a lesson to be learned from this insatiable thirst for knowledge and understanding: Keep your sense of wonder.
+Never stop asking why.
+Never stop learning.

-Love more.
-Kids love purely and unconditionally, they have no problem expressing their love for themselves or for others, and they always make time for those they love.
+Kids love purely and unconditionally.
+They have no problem expressing their love for themselves or for others, and they always make time for those they love.
 Tell someone you care about today, authentically, how much they mean to you.

-Challenge Yourself.
 Kids approach new challenges fearlessly.
-Take a lesson from a kid: Step outside your comfort zone and try new things.
-Friendly bank employee with a great smile?
-Make a move.
-New exercise class at the gym?
+Take a page from a kid’s book: Step outside your comfort zone and try something new today.
+New Ethiopian restaurant in town?
+Give it a try!
+Total body boot camp class at the gym?
 Bring it on.
 Fried tarantula?
 Okay, let’s not get carried away.

 It’s okay to ask for help.